-- Pick up your share within the timeframe stated (3-7pm).
+- Pick up your share within the timeframe stated (3-7pm) on Tuesdays.
 Although we deliver high-quality produce to the site, it will decline quickly if not picked up in time.

 - Follow additional rules posted at your drop site regarding produce selection and pick-up.

 If you cannot pick-up your share, you must arrange for someone else to pick it up for you.
 You are responsible for explaining the pick-up location and procedures to your substitute.
 If you wish to change your drop site, you must let Meadow Lynn Market Garden know at least one week in advance.
 Shares that are not retrieved within the pick-up time will be donated to the food bank.
 We take the safety of your food seriously.
 We use thoroughly composted manure on our farm and wash greens using the triple-rinse system.
 All our boxes and preparation area is sanitized before use.
 For your added protection, wash all produce before eating and put frozen products in the freezer as soon as possible.
 Some of the produce will not be washed after harvest.
 Remember to wash produce before consumption.

 The CSA allows for two weeks of holidays during the season.
 In the event you are away, you can arrange for someone else to pick up the share, or you can receive a credit that can be used to purchase extra produce during another week, or use it towards your subscription the following year.
 However, if you do not let us know that you will be away the box will be donated to the food bank.
 The credit expires at the end of the growing season.
 You may also wish to donate your share to the local food bank.

 F. Member Fees